Building your own homemade tomato cages is easy. Take a look at these four terrific plans — at least one will work perfectly for you and your garden!

 You’ll enjoy a bigger tomato harvest if you use stakes or tomato cages to help your plants grow vertically, saving space in the garden while keeping fruits off the ground, preventing rot.
 Store-bought tomato cages tend to be flimsy and too small.
 For a sturdier option, consider building your own.
 We think these four plans are especially good choices for creating durable, low-cost tomato cages.
 Find the best fit for your garden and start building!
-(The cost estimates for each design are based on current prices from Lowe’s and Tractor Supply Co.)
+(The cost estimates for each design are based on 2011 prices from Lowe’s and Tractor Supply Co.)

 As the tomatoes grow, weave the plants between the openings of the panel for better support.
 You can use the panels for other crops, including beans, cucumbers and peas.
 You can even bend the panels to make a trellised archway, which you can cover with plastic for use as a cheap greenhouse or livestock shelter.

 - One 16-foot livestock panel